What the House GOP is proposing in its first draft of Trump’s sweeping tax and spending cuts package

 The requirement would not apply to parents, pregnant women, medically frail individuals and those with substance-abuse disorders, among others.

-Republicans have long sought to add work requirements to Medicaid, which provides health insurance to low-income Americans.
+Republicans have long sought to add work requirements to Medicaid, which provides health insurance to more than 71 million low-income Americans.
 The first Trump administration granted waivers to several states to implement such a mandate, but the efforts were halted by federal courts.

+The mandate may result in millions of people losing their coverage, multiple analyses have shown.
+While many adults on Medicaid have jobs, they may have trouble meeting the reporting requirements, obtaining exemptions or landing enough hours each month to maintain their eligibility.

 The plan also mandates states to check Medicaid expansion recipients’ eligibility every six months, instead of annually, and to require that certain low-income adults covered under Medicaid expansion pay for a portion of their care.
 Recipients would also have to prove they have US citizenship or legal immigration status.